-The BBC's 2020 Dance Season Line-Up Features These 'Strictly' Legends
+The BBC's 2020 Dance Season Features A Special One-Off Show With These Strictly Faves

 From the Greatest Dancer to Strictly Come Dancing, the BBC produces some of the best programs about dance.
 It’s impossible not to get the dancing bug when people look so amazing expressing themselves.
 And the BBC has revealed the line-up for it’s 2020 dance season.
 Celebrating some of the most talented and well-recognised female choreographers around the world and featuring Ballet Black who performed with Stormzy at Glastonbury it’ll be impossible not to be sucked into the amazing world of dance.